SharePoint/sp-dev-docs/docs/spfx/toolchain/update-latest-packages.md

 ---
-title: Update SharePoint Framework packages ms.date: 11/29/2017 ms.prod: sharepoint
+title: Update SharePoint Framework packages
+description: Update the npm packages that you have installed in your project and those you have installed globally. ms.date: 02/02/2018 ms.prod: sharepoint
 ---